HTH 110 - Personal Health and Wellness. 3 Credits.

 HTH 370 - Peer Health Education.
 1 Credit.

 Offered fall and spring.
 Introduction to peer health education strategies and techniques.
 Students gain the knowledge and skills necessary to develop and implement health promotion programs focused on prevention of major health problems among college students.

 HTH 395 - Peer Health Practicum.
 1-3 Credits.

 (R-6) Prereq., HTH 370.
 Practical experience in planning, coordinating, and implementing health education activities for the campus community.
 Students address topics related to wellness, drug and alcohol prevention, or sexual assault awareness.

 HTH 430 - Health and Mind/Body/Spirit.
 3 Credits.

 Prereq., junior standing.
 Overview of how the mind/body/spirit relationship affects health.
 Examination of current research exploring how thoughts, emotions, attitudes, and beliefs influence and mediate health outcome.
 Exploration of the theoretical applications of mind/body/spirit in health and healing used in contemporary society.

-HTH 465 - Leading Health and, Human Perform Orgs.
+HTH 465 - Leading Health and Human Performance Organizations.
 3 Credits.

 Prereq., KIN 205 and junior standing.
 Leadership, management, organizational structure assertiveness, conflict management, public relations, decision-making, budget management, and a broad overview of human resource management, all as they relate to health and human performance settings.